viamrobotics/docs/docs/components/input-controller/mux.md

 Configuring a `mux` (multiplexed) input controller allows you to combine one or more controllers into a single virtual controller.

-This lets you control a robot from different locations, such as the web and a locally connected gamepad, or use multiple controllers as one device.
+This lets you control a machine from different locations, such as the web and a locally connected gamepad, or use multiple controllers as one device.

 For example, you could use a joystick alongside a numpad.